 The Ghost Adventures crew is known for their highly confrontational style.
 Known as provoking, the theory behind talking tough to ghosts is that the emotional energy invested in provoking may stir up a haunt - especially a darker one.
 The crew places themselves in scary situations in pursuit of evidence, often isolating one of the members to sit in the most active spots of the location they are investigating.
 This approach has turned up a number of interesting results including EVP (electronic voice phenomenon), video and photographic anomalies, and a dark figure captured using a method called ITC (instrumental transcommunication.)
 It is an approach that has been imitated by thousands of would-be paranormal investigators since 2007.

 The team specializes in what they refer to as dark or demonic" hauntings.
 While they search for ghosts, they claim their investigations are actually driven by a desire to help the living - especially those terrified by dark entities that may occupy their homes or businesses.
-They work with experts to help deal with the dark nature of many of the hauntings, including a Catholic archbishop who specializes in demonology.
+They work with experts to help deal with the dark nature of many of the hauntings, including some who specialize in demonology.

 High Energy Ghost Hunting

 If you've never seen the show and you have a fascination for the paranormal, you're sure to love the combination of high emotion, scary evidence and adrenaline that characterizes the show.
-Tune in to the Travel Channel and let Bagans and crew take you on an adventure.
+Tune in to Discovery+ and let Bagans and crew take you on an adventure.